remnrem/luna-doc/docs/ref/summaries.md

 The `alias` and `remap` special options alter channel and annotation labels on-the-fly.
 This command produces a record that tracks the original labels and associated remappings.

+<h3>Methods</h3>

+The internal alias and remap tables are read and emitted as output, listing each aliased channel or annotation alongside its original label prior to renaming.
+This provides a reproducibility record of all label transformations applied to a given EDF during a session.

 <h3>Parameters</h3>